PaloAltoNetworks/ansible-pan/docs/modules/panos_ipsec_profile_module.md

 ## Requirements (on host that executes module)

-- pan-python can be obtained from PyPi https://pypi.python.org/pypi/pan-python
+- pan-python can be obtained from PyPI https://pypi.python.org/pypi/pan-python
-- pandevice can be obtained from PyPi https://pypi.python.org/pypi/pandevice
+- pandevice can be obtained from PyPI https://pypi.python.org/pypi/pandevice

 ## Options